 Objects recovered from the Ħal Saflieni Hypogeum include decorated pottery vessels, stone and clay beads, amulets, axe-heads, and carved figures depicting humans and animals, most notable of which was the Sleeping Lady, a clay figure thought to represent a mother goddess (image, right).
 The figure dates to 4000 - 2500 BC.
 The Sleeping Lady of Ħal Saflieni is held in the National Museum of Archaeology in Valletta, Malta.
 The Ħal Saflieni site closed in September 2016 for renovation and reopened in April, 2017. photo by Jvdc, Wikipedia

-Not mentioned in the UNESCO physical description of the hyopgeum are recent studies in the field of archeoacoustics (also paleo-acoustics), a field that combines archeology and acoustics to study why some ancient structures -- usually caves but also some surface structures such as certain arenas and amphitheaters -- seem to posses "sweet spots"; that is, spots where even the slightest whisper carries a seemingly impossible distance.
+Not mentioned in the UNESCO description of the hyopgeum are recent studies in the field of archeoacoustics (also paleoacoustics), a field that combines archeology and acoustics to study why some ancient structures — usually caves but also some surface structures such as certain arenas and amphitheaters — have "sweet spots"; that is, spots where even the slightest whisper carries a seemingly impossible distance.
 There are various questions here: (1) Is it true?
 Yes, soft voices or even whispers spoken within certain parts of Ħal Saflieni are heard throughout the other chambers; (2) Did the builders do it on purpose?
-That is a bit more difficult to verify, but the ancients built amphitheaters that had good acoustics and certainly built them that way on purpose; thus, if there was a need for soft voices and whispers to carry a long way in an underground chamber such as a shrine or cemetery, it is plausible they were built like that for a reason.
-Here, one thinks of seers and sibyls of later Greek chambers (such as Cuma) delivering their prophecies; (3) Are certain vocal frequencies more conducive to enlightened states of mind than others?
+That is a bit more difficult to verify, but the ancients consistently built amphitheaters that had good acoustics, so they presumably knew what they doing.
+If there was a need for soft voices and whispers to carry a long way in an underground chamber such as a shrine or cemetery, it is plausible they were built purposefully.
+Here, one thinks of seers and sibyls of later Greek chambers (such as at Cuma) with their prophecies; (3) Are certain vocal frequencies more conducive to enlightened states of mind than others?
 Is that why some religious rituals involve repetitive chanting and intoning of mantras?
-One theory advanced by scholars from the Italian universities of Trieste and Siena is, indeed, that the Ħal Saflieni Hypogeum was constructed in such a way as to create acoustics that would affect the psyche of people, perhaps to enhance mystical experiences during rituals.
-There is a remarkable amount of scholarly literature on sound and altered states of consciousness, more than enough to make you wonder.
+One theory from scholars at the Italian universities of Trieste and Siena is, indeed, that the Ħal Saflieni Hypogeum was built in such a way as to create acoustics that would affect the psyche of people, perhaps to enhance mystical experiences during rituals.
+There is a remarkable amount of scholarly literature on sound and altered states of consciousness.
+There is also — call it 'farther out' — very speculative literature on the possible curative powers of certain frequencies (which, of course, happily coincides with those that vibrate and resonate at Ħal Saflieni!
+It does make one wonder.
 And I wonder what happened to the temple builders.